Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - If there are two or more layers located near you, you will see a **list of available layers.**

 - Select one of them, and look around you.
+To select another one, tap the ARpoise icon menu once to get the list again.

 **Default layer: If there are NO layers located near you**

 - If there are NO layers near you, ARpoise will automatically start the **default ARpoise layers list.** Right now, (April 2020), these are the following AR layers.
 Click on the links to read what each one is about, and how to interact with it.
+To select a different one, tap the ARpoise icon menu once to get the list again.
   - [Evolution of Fish](http://www.tamikothiel.com/evolutionoffish/), by Tamiko Thiel and /p.
   - [Lotus Meditation](http://tamikothiel.com/AR/lotus-meditation.html), by Tamiko Thiel and /p.
   - [Suspended Spring](https://youtu.be/4a4afq_DzE0), by Tamiko Thiel, 2020.